pearlprince95/OTP_BASED_AUTHENTICATION_USING_IIOT/README.md

 # OTP_BASED_AUTHENTICATION_USING_IIOT
-An OTP based door unlocking system, It sends sms to your registered number through Twilio online sms client.
+An OTP based door unlocking system, It sends sms to your registered number through Twilio online sms client.Now I have added the feature that you can receive the same through Gmail.

 # PRE-REQUISITIES
 python2.7